kvutien/kvutien.github.io/index.md

 * Machu Picchu allows each person in need to own and maintain their own profile data.
 The technical details are described below.
 * The profile data are available to all organizations, humanitarian or commercial, who use them to optimize their assistance programmes.
 They will pay a micro-fee (a token) to the owners to read these data.
 * These organizations can also materialize their CVA as tokens under their own brand (UNICEF, Red Cross, World Food Programs etc.)
-* The persons in need can exchange branded tokens among them to make a bundle that is big enough to be worth being redeemed at a bank or at some official exchange.
+* The persons in need can exchange branded tokens among them to make a bundle of a single kind of token that is big enough to be worth being redeemed at a bank or at some official exchange.

 ## The advantages of Machu Picchu
 The advantages are: